Nordix/metal3-dev-tools/ci/images/README.md

       source openstack.rc
    ```

-You need to have the Airship CI user private key.
+You need to have the Metal3 CI user private key.

 ### Building environment